openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 delivery

-> **Receiver-Supplied**, A JSON object containing a set of name/value pairs specifying configuration parameters for the SET delivery method.
+> A JSON object containing a set of name/value pairs specifying configuration parameters for the SET delivery method.
 The actual delivery method is identified by the special key "method" with the value being a URI as defined in {{delivery-meta}}.
+The value of the "delivery" field contains two
+  sub-fields:

+>   method

+> > **Receiver-Supplied**, the specific delivery method to be used.
+This can be
+    any one of "urn:ietf:rfc:8935" (push) or "urn:ietf:rfc:8936" (poll), but not both.

+>   url

+> > The location at which the push or poll delivery will take place.
+If the
+    `method` value is "urn:ietf:rfc:8935" (push), then this value MUST be supplied by the Receiver.
+If the `method` value is "urn:ietf:rfc:8936" (poll), then this value MUST be supplied by the Transmitter.

 min_verification_interval